nikkogibler/expo360/Interzekt Docs/CHATBOT_ADDITIONAL_IMPROVEMENTS.md

 **What NOT to do:**
 - ❌ Assume something exists without checking
-- ❌ Say "Kusam suele tener..." without verification
+- ❌ Say "La empresa suele tener..." without verification
 - ❌ Invent features or capabilities
 - ❌ Respond based on assumptions